Stewart County DUI Court Process

 3. Trial (If No Plea Deal)

-• Common Defenses: Common DUI defenses include:
+• Common defenses: Common DUI defenses include:

-• Challenging the accuracy of the breathalyzer or blood test: Arguing that the machine was not properly calibrated or that the test was administered incorrectly.
+• Challenging the accuracy of the breathalyzer or blood test.

-Penalties for DUI in Stewart, TN
+Penalties for DUI in Stewart County, TN

 First Offense

 • Fines: $350 to $1,500.
+TN law § 55-10-403 dictates the potential fines.

 Second Offense

-• Jail Time: 45 days to 11 months and 29 days.
+• Jail time: 45 days to 11 months and 29 days.

-• Fines: $350 to $3,500.
+• Fines: $600 to $3,500.

-• License Suspension: Two years.
+• License suspension: Two years.

 Third Offense

-A third DUI offense in Tennessee is a felony.
+A third DUI offense in Tennessee is a serious crime with severe consequences:

-• Jail Time: 120 days to 11 months and 29 days.
+• Prison Time: You face a minimum of 120 days in jail and up to 11 months and 29 days.

 • Fines: $1,100 to $10,000.